|Lifespan:||Up to 4 years|

 Most Marsh Rabbits rapidly following the winter, but are known to continue breeding year-round in the warmer climates of the Southeast.
 With 3 or 4 litters of babies possible in a year, they multiply quickly and abundantly.
 Like cottontail rabbits, these babies will be entirely helpless for up to 6 weeks, requiring constant care and attention from their Marsh Rabbit mothers.

-We hope this article has satisfied your curiosity about this one of a kind rabbit breed!
-A special thanks goes out to the North Carolina wildlife department for their informative guidelines, which we used a source for today’s guide.
+We hope this article has satisfied your curiosity about this one-of-a-kind rabbit breed!
+A special thanks goes out to the North Carolina wildlife department for their informative guidelines, which we used as a source for today’s guide.